layilin/SP23-33852/_texts/full-text.md

 [^f107n3]: Limestone is a rock that yields lime when calcined or burnt.
 Lime was used in Grainger's time to refine sugar: when boiled with sugar, lime precipitated impurities.

-[^f107n4]: Bristol was located in the southwest of England and was one of England's most important sugar-refining cities in the eighteenth century.
-Although the initial steps of sugar production happened in the Caribbean, sugar was further refined in Britain before being sold to consumers there.
-Bristol became a center for sugar refining in part because it had ample supplies of limestone.
+[^f107n4]: Bristol became a center for sugar refining in part because it had ample supplies of limestone.

 [^f107n5]: A line from William Whitehead's poem, "An Hymn to the Nymph of Bristol Spring" (1751).